alexlafetra/stepchild/README.md

 # Hardware:

-The Stepchild has 4 hardware MIDI out ports and 1 hardware MIDI In port, supporting both 3.5mm TRS and the original MIDI standard.
+The Stepchild has 4 hardware MIDI out ports and 1 hardware MIDI In port, supporting both 3.5mm TRS and the original 5-pin-DIN connector MIDI standard.
 The Stepchild also has USB MIDI in/out using the Pi Pico's USB port.
 In total, up to 8 instruments and 1 computer can be connected to output channels from the Stepchild on 4 separate hardware ports.

 The firmware running on the Stepchild is called 'ChildOS' and is designed to be easy to use and to create new generative MIDI instruments and effects for.
 Everything is run by the two cores of the onboard Pi Pico.